More about us...

 Cristina Marino is the Executive Director of Cathedral Park Performing Arts Collective and a co-founder of the organization.
-She is a native Oregonian and began playing the violin and performing in musicals at age 10.
+She was born and raised in Oregon and began playing the violin and performing in musicals at age 10.

 During high school Cristina began formal voice lessons and played violin in various chamber orchestras including the Corvallis Youth Symphony.
 She continued to develop her performance skills through musical theater and voice competitions.
 Cristina continued her music study at Lewis & Clark College, performing with the Lewis & Clark College Orchestra and in multiple opera and musical theater productions.

 At 24 years old, she worked her way through Portland State University for her Bachelors of Music.
 She received a scholarship to the San Francisco Conservatory of Music where she completed a Masters of Music in Vocal Performance.
 Since returning to Portland, she performs in and around the Northwest.

 Her performances have included roles in operas, musicals, plays, and a short film.
 She keeps herself active with ongoing solo and collaborative recitals and is passionate about contemporary and early music.
 Locally, she has performed with Clackamas Repertory Theater, Mocks Crest Productions, and Opera Theater Oregon.
 Cristina is currently a chorus member with Portland Opera.